conleyst/beautiful-jekyll/_posts/2018-05-21-scraping-data.md

 </div>
 ```

-produces the following when we call the `string` method,
+produces the following when we call the `strings` method,

 ```python
 ['\n',